LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 using the flags `debug(on)` and `source_data(on)`.
 Be aware, however, that compiling in debug mode results in a performance penalty.

-A single unit test object my include tests for one or more entities (objects, protocols, and categories).
+A single unit test object may include tests for one or more entities (objects, protocols, and categories).
 The entities being tested by an unit test object for which code coverage information should be collected must be declared using the `cover/1` predicate.
+For example, to collect code coverage data for the objects `foo` and `bar` include the two clauses:

+	cover(foo).
+	cover(bar).

 In the printed predicate clause coverage information, you may get a total number of clauses smaller than the covered clauses.
 This results from the